MalteGruber/zigpy_standalone/README.md

 # Zigpy Hello World
-This program is a interactive hello world example for the [zigpy](https://github.com/zigpy/zigpy) library.
+This program is an interactive hello world example for the [zigpy](https://github.com/zigpy/zigpy) library.

 ## Supported radios
-Have a look under https://github.com/zigpy for the latest supported radios, here are some of the radios that are supported at the point of writing
+Have a look under https://github.com/zigpy for the latest supported radios.
+Here are some of the radios that are supported at the point of writing

 https://github.com/zigpy/zigpy-deconz